 The county needs to make hard decisions regarding its future discretionary spending.
 The project summaries below provide a series of decision-points and proximate objectives as guides to forward progress on these issues.
+The items below include their annual cost to the tax payers (levy) but do not include revenues and amenities/values they add to the community.
 In making decisions, the county should consider the following: